tgquintela/tgquintela.github.io/_pages/interests.md

 ### *Complex Systems*
 * Use of complex networks theoretical framework to better and more intuitive clustering algorithms.
 * Study and understanding of fashion processes and contagion processes and its connections with the social networks structure.
+* Study how network infraestracture can help prediction of collapse or ensure network growth.

 ## Economics & Digital humanities
 ### *Finance*